-We signed an agreement with a property developer in Shenzhen -- Shenzhen Fangda Property Development Company Limited ("Fangda") -- to cooperate in reconstructing and redeveloping the Shenzhen factory in November 2017, and we signed a supplementary agreement with Fangda in July 2018.
+We signed an agreement with a property developer in Shenzhen ("Fangda") to cooperate in reconstructing and redeveloping the Shenzhen factory in November 2017, and we signed a supplementary agreement with Fangda in July 2018.
 Fangda is a wholly owned subsidiary of Fangda Group Co., Ltd. ("Fangda Group"), which is listed on the Shenzhen Stock Exchange.
 Under the terms of the agreement, Fangda is responsible for applying for necessary government approvals and for financing and handling the redevelopment project, including facilitating the obtaining of necessary governmental approvals.
 We have experienced delays due to changes in the local district planning process and regulations, and we currently anticipate completing the approval process in 2024; however, there can be no assurance that we will be successful in obtaining all necessary approvals.
 If we are not successful in the implementation of our property development project, our growth, business, financial condition and results of operations could be adversely affected.
-We signed a supplementary agreement with Fangda in March 2023, under which Fangda agreed to pay us RMB 6,000,000 (or approximately USD 879,000) per year, or RMB 10,000,000 (or approximately USD 1,465,000) per year after the construction commences, as rental compensation until the redevelopment project is completed.
+We signed a supplementary agreement with Fangda in March 2023, under which Fangda agreed to pay us RMB 6,000,000 (or approximately USD 879,000) per year starting from April 2023, or RMB10,000,000 (or approximately USD1,465,000) per year after the construction commences, as rental compensation until the redevelopment project is completed.